In Florida, FEMA deadline looms for Puerto Ricans with no affordable housing options

 The Orlando-Kissimmee metropolitan area ranks third in the country for its lack of affordable rentals, according to the National Low Income Housing Coalition’s (NLIHC) 2018 GAP report.

-Even pricier markets like Boston and Pittsburg have more affordable housing than Orlando.
+Even pricier markets like Boston and Pittsburgh have more affordable housing than Orlando.

 “Prior to the Hurricanes, Orlando had one of the country’s most severe shortages of rental homes for the lowest income people,” according to Diane Yentel, President and CEO of NLIHC.